 - 1. Stop all OA&M Framework components on the Primary and Backup Management Server machines (including the cmpproxy and cmpengine processes) - 2.
 Log in to the Primary Management Server as the root user - 3.
-In the file /etc/my.cnf (Linux) or C:\Program Files\MySQL\MySQL Server 4.1\my.ini (Windows), update the [mysqld] section with the log-bin, server-id=100, slave-skip-errors=1062,1053,0 settings, and optionally set-variable = slave_net_timeout = 120.
+In the file /etc/my.cnf (Linux) or C:\Program Files\MySQL\MySQL Server 4.1\my.ini (Windows), update the [mysqld] section with the log-bin, server-id=100, slave-skip-errors=1062, 1053, 0 settings, and optionally set-variable = slave_net_timeout = 120.
 The following is a Linux example:

 '''

 [mysqld]

+'''

+'''

 datadir=/var/lib/mysql

+'''

 socket=/var/lib/mysql/mysql.sock

 log-bin

 server-id=100

 slave-skip-errors=1062,1053,0

 slave_net_timeout=120

-'''
+If the /etc/my.cnf file does not exist, create it and ensure that it contains the lines in the preceding example.
+Check the order in which options files are read to verify that these options will be used.
+This can be done by running mysql --help in the command line.

 - 4. Restart MySQL, i.e. /etc/init.d/mysql restart (Linux) or restart the mysql service using Services in Administrative Tools (Windows) - 5.
-Log in to MySQL as the root user (i.e. at the command prompt type: mysql -u root -prootsql mysql) - In MySQL, execute the following: GRANT ALL ON . to pw@"%" IDENTIFIED BY 'pw'; - 7.
-In MySQL, execute the following: FLUSH TABLES WITH READ LOCK; - 8.
+Log in to MySQL as the root user (i.e. at the command prompt type: mysql -u root -prootsql mysql) - In MySQL, execute the following: GRANT ALL ON . to pw@"%" IDENTIFIED BY 'pw';

+- 7. In MySQL, execute the following: FLUSH TABLES WITH READ LOCK; - 8.
 In MySQL, execute the following: SHOW MASTER STATUS; and note down the information - 9.
 In MySQL, execute the following: UNLOCK TABLES; - 10.
-On Linux, go to the directory /var/lib/mysql and Tar the NDM and CallHistory directories:
+On Linux, go to the directory /var/Lib/mysqL and Tar the NDM and CallHistory directories: